SahariKrithik/PacMan3D/README.md

 ~Mechanics

 Collect Biscuits To increase score .
-Make sure to never step on the traps or you will die! .
+Make sure to never step on the traps or you will die .